fox-it/dissect-docs/docs/source/acquire.rst

     - a report file in JSON
     - a tar file that contains the requested artefacts

-You can feed the resulting tar to tools like :doc:`target-query <tools/target-query>`. again.
+You can feed the resulting tar to tools like :doc:`target-query <tools/target-query>`, as shown below:

 .. code-block:: console